 If you’re interested in sex toys and the Internet, chances are you’re familiar with the word teledildonics.
-No?
 This mouthful of a term refers to technology that sends and receives sexual touch over data networks.

 For example, sex tech companies Lovense and Kiiroo sell interactive sex sleeves and dildos.
 Pair two or more with an Internet connection, and then you can feel your lover’s intimate movements from miles away.
 But it could go much further than that.
 In the next few decades, haptic body suits could make full-body, long-distance sex fully plausible.

 What’s perhaps less clear is the origin of the word teledildonics—at least online.
 (Word geeks, stay with me here!)

 After doing a Google search, you’ll find most sources claim tech pioneer Ted Nelson coined the term in his 1970s book Computer Lib/Dream Machines.
 But while Nelson did play a role, he didn’t create the word all on his own.

 The origin of ‘dildonics'

 If you read Computer Lib/Dream Machines, which is freely available on Scribd (albeit in poor quality), you won’t find “teledildonics.”
 Instead, the phrase “Pyscho-Acoustic Dildonics” appears on page DM9.
 It refers to a device invented by How Wachspress, which turns audio signals into pressure felt by the body.

 “The sensations, it is claimed, are profound and moving.
 You may take them anywhere on your body: the effect is deeply relaxing and emotionally engrossing.
 Wachspress thinks he has reached an entire neurological system that wasn't known before, much like Olds’ discovery of the ‘pleasure center’ in the brain: he sees it as a new modality of experience and a generalization of music and touch.”